 The Kabul River basin (67,370km2) is a plateau surrounded by mountains located in the eastern central part of Afghanistan (Figure 1).
+It is the most important river basin of Afghanistan, containing 35 percent of the country’s population.
+While it encompasses just 12 percent of the area of Afghanistan, the basin’s average annual streamflow (about 24 billion cubic meters) is about 26 percent of the country’s total streamflow volume (World Bank, 2010).

 Water resources from the basin are shared by Afghanistan and Pakistan and serve as a water supply source for more than 20 million people.
 The shared use of transboundary water between these two countries is central in establishing regional water resources development for this area (Ahmad, 2010).
 It is crucial to develop tools that can support engineering plans for existing and potential water infrastructure to take full advantage of the water resources in the basin.

-The streamflow regime can be classified as glacial with maximum streamflow in June or July and minimum streamflow during the winter season.
+The Government of Afghanistan has developed comprehensive plans for new hydropower projects on the Kabul River owing to its advantageous topography for the development of water storage and hydropower (IUCN, 2010), and recently reached an agreement with the Pakistan government to work on a 1,500MW hydropower project on the Kunar River (one of major tributary in the Kabul River basin) as part of the joint management of common rivers between the two countries (DAWN, 2013).
+The streamflow regime of the Kabul River can be classified as glacial with maximum streamflow in June or July and minimum streamflow during the winter season.
 Approximately 70% of annual precipitation (475mm) falls during the winter season (November to April).
-Glaciers and snow cover are the most important long-term forms of water storage and, hence, the main source of runoff during the ablation period for the basin.
-In total 5.7% (3813km2) of the basin is glacierized based on the Randolph Glacier Inventory version 3.2 (Pfeffer, et al., 2014).
+While the dominant source of streamflow in winter is baseflow and winter rainfall, glaciers and snow cover are the most important long-term forms of water storage and, hence, the main source of runoff during the ablation period for the basin (Shakir et al., 2010).
+In total 2.9% (1954km2) of the basin is glacierized based on the Randolph Glacier Inventory version 3.2 (Pfeffer, et al., 2014).
 The melt water from glaciers and snow produce the majority (75%) of the total streamflow (Hewitt, et al., 1989).
+Table 1 provides the climates and geophysical properties of each sub-watershed delineated by the stations located inside the Kabul Basin (Figure 1).
+Two different climate patterns are distinguishable across the sub-basins.
+The sub-basins on the Kunar River tributary (Kama, Asmar, Chitral, Gawardesh, and Chaghasarai) receive moderate annual precipitation and are highly affected by snow and glacier covers.
+All of these sub-basins have high ratios of mean annual flow to mean annual precipitation, with the ratios for the Kama, Asmar, Chitral, and Chaghasarai sub-basins larger than 1.
+Conversely, the Daronta sub-basin contains only minimal glacial cover, and is relatively dry.
+Daronta is also much less productive, with annual streamflow far below the other sub-basins with an average of only 165 mm/year.

-In recent years, most of the world’s mountain glaciers have shown negative mass balance and rapid decrease in glacier area and volume (Dyurgerov & Meier, 2005), while in the Himalayan region trends depend on location (Bolch et al., 2012).
-The vulnerability of glacial streamflow regimes to changes in temperature and precipitation (Stahl, et al., 2008; Immerzeel, et al., 2012) highlights the need to assess the impact of climate change on water resources in this area (Immerzeel, et al., 2010; Immerzeel, et al., 2013; Molg, et al., 2014; Radic, et al., 2014).
+Issues of shared water resources between Afghanistan and Pakistan in the Kabul River basin are becoming complex due to the impacts of climatic variability and change (IUCN, 2010).
+The vulnerability of glacial streamflow regimes to changes in temperature and precipitation (Stahl, et al., 2008; Immerzeel, et al., 2012; Radic et al., 2014) highlights the need to assess the impact of climate change on future water availability in this area.

 Data and Models